max-fish/kanban-board/README.md

 Unit testing library that is mainly used for the back end

+#Installation
+1. Make sure you have the latest version of gradle installed from here: https://gradle.org/install/ and that it works with the command line

+2. Download the zip file of this repository and extract it.

+3. In cmd/terminal, navigate inside the root folder (kanban-board-gui-master).

+4. Run `gradle run` and the application should show up.

 ### Note:
 This project uses the latest version of JavaFX (13), and therefore requires Java 11 or higher to compile.